mikaelvesavuori/building-a-production-ready-api-demo/README.md

 ## Structure

-The application starting point is at `start/index.ts`, the more elaborate version is under the `src/` folder.
+The application starting point is at `start/index.js`, the more elaborate final version is under the `src/` folder.

 Tests for the business/application logic are in the `tests/` folder and use [AVA](https://github.com/avajs/ava).